-Schieffer, 76, has been a reporter for more than half a century and 2014 marks his 45thyear at CBS News.
+Bob Schieffer, 79, has been a reporter for more than half a century and his retirement in 2015 marked his 46th year at CBS News and his 24th anchoring "Face the Nation."
+In 2016, it was announced that Schieffer will serve as a political contributor through the 2017 Inauguration.
 Prior to joining CBS in 1969 he was a reporter at the Fort Worth Star-Telegram where he was the first reporter from a Texas newspaper to report from Vietnam.

 In 2005, his alma mater Texas Christian University named its journalism school in his honor and in 2013 named the College, in which the journalism school is located, the Bob Schieffer College of Communication.
 Schieffer is one of the few reporters in Washington to have covered all four of the major beats: the Pentagon, the White House, Congress and the State Department.
 He became the network's chief Washington correspondent in 1982 and was named the anchor and moderator of "Face the Nation", CBS News' Sunday public affairs broadcast, in 1991.

 Schieffer anchored the Saturday edition of the "CBS Evening News" for 23 years.
 In March 2005, with the departure of Dan Rather, Schieffer served as interim anchor of "The CBS Evening News," until August 2006 - a period that saw a substantial increase in ratings.

 He has interviewed every president since Richard Nixon as well as most of those who sought the office.
 Schieffer also moderated three debates for the Presidential Commission on Debates in 2004, 2008 and 2012.

 He is the author of four books: The New York Times bestsellers "This Just in" and "Bob Schieffer's America" as well as "Face the Nation: My Favorite Stories from the First 50 Years of the Award-winning News Broadcast" and "The Acting President."